shivamkumard107/think-in-js/39. E-commerce V2/Use Winston.md

 ```

 This will log messages to both the console and the specified files.
 You can also use other log levels like debug and verbose.

+Note: [[Error Handling and Logging#Use Morgan |Morgan]] is focused on logging HTTP requests and is simpler and easier to use, while Winston is a more comprehensive logging library with greater flexibility and customization options for logging a wider range of events and messages in your Node.js application.